 Of all of the well-known resinous bearing plants in the world Myrrh may be the one known to penetrate mental, physical and emotional cracks.
 Myrrh and its sought after oleo-gum-resin (aka: gum-resin or resin) bears the signature of oldness, inner wisdom and depth.
 But what exactly is Myrrh and how may it be approached from an aromatherapy perspective?
-This article, and its associated video (also below), looks to acquaint you with the plant, its resin and how to work with it.
+This article, and its associated video (also below), looks to acquaint you with the plant, its resinous essential oil and how to work with it.

 Myrrh is classified in the Burseraceae family, also known as the “Torchwood” family.
 So-called Torchwood for their flammable gum-resins which are readily accessed from the plants (trees) by drilling, tapping, incising or scraping the bark.
 These pantropical resin-bearing plants thrive in the drier tropical and sub-tropical climates: examples are Palo santo in Ecuador, Elemi in the Philippines and the Frankincense species found in Africa, Arabia and India.

 Despite the propensity of the Burseraceae family’s gum-resins to readily smoke and burn, Myrrh’s gum-resin is quite brittle and smolders like dying embers.
 To me this is indicative of its deeply grounding and penetrating nature.